DIY Valentine hearts made from any craft supplies, for free!

 Learn how to make these charming rustic hearts for Valentine's Day with bark, twine, burlap, buttons, plus!
 Click for full tutorial with many ideas! #valentinesday #hearts #valentines #funkyjunkinteriors #repurpose

-I love the Valentine heart profiles too.
-Each craft supply gives them a different depth making them even more unique and beautiful.
+Each craft supply gives a different depth making the rustic hearts even more unique and beautiful!

 A rustic burlap Valentine heart with brown buttons used as home decor.